-Growing in containers can be easier than growing using any other method and the results can be stunning!
+Growing tomatoes in containers can be easier than growing using any other method and the results can be stunning!
 There are some basic rules for successful container growing and we are here to help.
 In climates with lots of hot summer heat, large pots can really heat up and the soil can be much warmer than in the ground so it is important to keep them well watered and as cool as possible.
 Potting soils are designed to drain well but that can be a problem in the summer when you want them to hold water a little bit longer.
 A little compost added to the pots can make all the difference.
 Fertilizer can wash out with frequent watering and leave your plants wanting more but a simple dose of slow released fertilizer goes a long way.

 Here are some important ways to prevent these problems: